-Yeah, exactly the same Mikey.
+Yeah, THAT'S the problem.
 Via MM.

 Anthem Blue Cross' spokesman may blame his company's rising costs on the economic downturn, which he says causes people to avoid buying insurance.
 But as a longtime Anthem policyholder, that's not the reason I've thought about dropping coverage.
 Plain and simple, it's Anthem's double-digit rate increases.
 Nothing else I purchase increases in cost this much.